 Investment commentary is a focus of my writing, editing, and teaching.
 To help people get a quick idea of what’s most important about writing investment commentary, I’m sharing my investment commentary top posts.
 Click on the headings to read the posts that I’ve selected.
 If you’d like to read more of my classic investment commentary posts, buy my mini e-book, Investment Commentary: Best Tips From InvestmentWriting.com.
-You can also get advice directly from me on my upcoming webinar, “How to Write Investment Commentary People Will Read” on June 23, 2016.
+You can also get advice directly from me inn my on-demand webinar, “How to Write Investment Commentary People Will Read,”

 There’s an industry consensus about what makes for the best quarterly investment letters.
 My survey research says that they are “meaningful, specific, and short.”
 You can’t simply spout what everyone else is saying.
 Put some spin on the content so it supports a point of view that’s relevant to your target audience.
 Don’t drone on and on.

 It’s so frustrating when you slave over a piece of investment commentary only to find after publication that a wrong number has sneaked into your piece.
 I was mortified when this happened to me.
 As a result, I’ve developed a system for minimizing the number of errors that sneak through.
 I share my system with you in this post.

 Unfortunately, it takes time to get things right.
 There’s no substitute for careful proofreading.
 Even with careful proofreading, you’ll sometimes have problems.
 For example, sometimes index providers revise their numbers for index returns.
 You can’t help that.